nikkikobako/MS1-Go-Vegan/README.md

 ### Phase 2 Features Left to Implement <a name="phase2"></a>
 ?????Another feature idea

 :house:[ Table of Content](#home)

 ## Technologies Used <a name="technologies"></a>
 The project used a number of technologies to build the website

 * HTML5 - Used to design the basic view of my website, including the text on why to go vegan
 * CSS - Used to style the content into a user friendly version
-* [GitPod](https://www.gitpod.io/) - Used to write my html and CSS and to store my images, recipes, documentation and wireframes
+* [GitPod](https://www.gitpod.io/) - Used to write my HTML and CSS and to store my images, recipes, documentation and wireframes
 * [GitHub](https://github.com/) - Used to version control my website, store the commited code and deploy my website to live
-* [Bootstrap framwork including JQuery](https://getbootstrap.com/) - Used to help help ensure mbile first approach used and to style content for different media devices
+* [Bootstrap framwork including JQuery](https://getbootstrap.com/) - Used to help help ensure mobile first approach used and to style content for different media devices
-* [FontAwesome](https://fontawesome.com/) - Used for all my footer icons whic included my challenge link and  social media icons for YouTube, Twitter and Facebook
+* [FontAwesome](https://fontawesome.com/) - Used for all my footer icons which included my challenge link and social media icons for YouTube, Twitter and Facebook
 * [Canva](https://www.canva.com/) - Used to create my logo and favicon
 * [TinyPNG](https://tinypng.com/) - Used to compress my pictures to ensure does not cause issues loading on different devices
 * [Google Font ](https://fonts.google.com/) - Used for all of the text fonts throughout my webpages
 * [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) - Used for testing my HTML and CSS to ensure no errors

 :house:[ Table of Content](#home)

 ## Testing <a name="testing"></a>
-?????In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

 Testing has been completed using the following

 1. Initial testing was via gitpod and the developer tool inspect to show my pages as mobile, tablet and full screen